tabler/tabler/pages/_docs/avatars.md

 ## Avatar image

-Set an image as the background.
+Set an image as the background to make users easy to indentify and create a personalised experience.

 {% capture code %}
 {% include ui/avatar.html person-id=1 %}